-Retailer Next has cut sick pay for unvaccinated staff who are forced to self-isolate due to Covid.
+According to the BBC, retailer Next has cut sick pay for unvaccinated staff who are forced to self-isolate due to exposure to Covid.

 Unvaccinated staff who test positive for Covid will still get full sick pay.